J-Adrian-Hernandez/A-star-algorithm-pursuit-game/README.md

 I hope you find my implementation of the algorithm in this little game helpful to your learning!

+# Getting Started

+Compiling the program:

+Terminal
+javac Game.java

+IDE
+run the compile tool

+Gradle
+gradle assemble

+Running the program:

+Terminal
+java Game

+IDE
+There should be a run or debug button you can press.
+This should run the game successful if compiled.

+Gradle
+gradle run

 # Music and Sound Credits

 Music: